Quick Links

 • Henry Walter Bates, the naturalist who accompanied Wallace to South America in 1848, was not in any larger scale sense Wallace's mentor or teacher (though he did originally introduce Wallace to the joys of natural history collecting).
 In fact, he was two years younger than Wallace.
 Neither was Bates a teacher at the Leicester school where Wallace was working when they met, as some sources have reported.
 Further, it was by all accounts Wallace, not Bates, who had the idea of undertaking an expedition to South America.

-• Thomas Vere Wallace, Wallace's father, did not die when Wallace was a child.
+• Thomas Vere Wallace, Wallace's father, did not die when Wallace was a child, as is implied in some sources.
 In Wallace's autobiography My Life (S729) he specifically states that the family moved "to Hoddesdon in 1837 or 1838, where my father died in 1843."
 Thus he was nineteen or twenty when his father died.

 • Wallace was not "lower class"; in fact, his parents came from quite upstanding stock: his father had been trained and sworn in as a lawyer (but because of inherited wealth did not practice), and had reputedly hung around with leisure-seekers (and met Beau Brummel) when he was younger; another paternal-side relative who died in 1803 had been an Admiral and was knighted.
 On his mother's side some of his relatives had held prominent positions such as architect and town mayor.
 Of course the family did fall on hard times financially, but that is another matter.